-The Fund's investment portfolio currently comprises an investment in three unlisted property trusts managed by CFM which own a total of two assets (Cromwell Ipswich City Heart Trust disposed of its asset in October 2021 and is in the process of being wound up), in addition to owning seven commercial properties directly.
+The Fund's investment portfolio currently comprises an investment in two unlisted property trusts managed by CFM which own a total of two assets in addition to owning eight commercial properties directly.
 This provides unitholders with diversification within the property sector and access to a strong income stream with tax deferred income.